Does Hypnosis Really Work? What is Hypnotism?

 Hypnotherapy is not about being made to do things, in fact it is the opposite, it is about empowerment.
-The suggestions given by the therapist helps people make positive changes within themselves because it is a change that they really want.
+The suggestions given by the therapist help people make positive changes within themselves because it is a change that they really want.

 Hypnosis is not effective once a person reaches the “Delta” state of brain wave function.
 At that point a person is asleep and in an unconscious state and the subconscious will not record information or suggestion.

 When a person enters the alpha or theta state, the therapist is able to suggest ideas, concepts and even help a person to visualize their goals.
 At that time, the subconscious mind is allowing seeds to be planted to then create the changes in reality.
 The changes occur in subtle ways but it is basically a way for your subconscious mind and your intellect to come into alignment.

 The subconscious mind files and stores all of our life experiences both positive and negative.
 A kind of reprogramming of the subconscious (hypnotherapy) is sometimes required for people to make certain changes in behaviors which have been deeply rooted.

 Hypnosis is considered a natural remedy for anxiety because the hypnotist is able to use relaxation techniques to help a person achieve a drug-free sense of peace and tranquility.
 One can also be taught self-hypnosis techniques giving them the ability to become relaxed anytime they wish to.